Hinton, Northamptonshire

 Hinton is a village about 6.5 mi south of Daventry in Northamptonshire.
 The village is the largest settlement in the civil parish of Woodford cum Membris, the others being the village of Woodford Halse and hamlet of West Farndon.

 History

 A 14th- or 15th-century Medieval ampulla inscribed "Our Lady of Walsingham" has been found west of the village, off the footpath to Byfield.
 It would have been used for holy water or holy oil.

 Hinton manor house was built late in the 17th century.
 Its southwest side retains its original appearance but the southeast side has been georgianised with a regular façade of five bays.
 It is a Grade II* listed building.

-In 1753 the open field system of farming around Hinton was ended by enclosure.
+The open field system of farming around Hinton was ended by enclosure via the Hinton Inclosure Act 1753 (26 Geo.
+2. c.
+15 Pr.).
 Much of the ridge and furrow pattern of the common fields is still visible, and is best preserved northwest of the village.